-You don't have to ban your kids from screen time just to get them to get off of their rumps.
-Games like Nickelodeon Fit by 2K Play for preschoolers focuses on exercises for kids.
-Or, focus on games like Just Dance 3 that track your "just sweat" points for family fitness fun.
+You don't have to ban screen time just to get your kids off their rumps.
+Games for preschoolers like Nickelodeon Fit (Nick Shop, $27) focus on exercises for kids.
+Or, try games like Just Dance 3 (Amazon, $20), which tracks your "just sweat" points for family fitness fun.

-Instead of activities that involve lots of downtime like going to the movies, select activities that involve a lot of walking or physical involvement that helps you sneak in family fitness.
-Destinations such as Disneyland, excursions such as horseback riding or even a dip in the swimming pool will help your children be active without cramming the message of exercise down their throats.
+Instead of activities like going to the movies, which involve lots of sitting around, select activities that involve a lot of physical involvement and that help you sneak in family fitness.
+Going to destinations such as Disneyland, going horseback riding or even going for a dip in the swimming pool will help your children be active without your having to cram the message of exercise down their throats.

 Reward kids for getting moving

-Whether you strap on a S2H REPLAY active activity tracker on your teen, reward them with codes for video games or offer incentives like screen time for taking time for fitness, kids are less likely to resist exercise when there's something tangible in it for them.
-Set goals and offer different levels of prizes to let them know they are in charge of their own results for a life lesson on staying fit.
+Whether you strap an activity tracker onto your teen, reward him with codes for video games or offer incentives like screen time for taking time for fitness, a kid is less likely to resist exercise when there's something tangible in it for him.
+Set goals and offer different levels of prizes to let him know he is in charge of his own results.

-"Set the goal to ultimately send your brood the message that exercises for children can be fun"
+"Set a goal to ultimately send your brood the message that exercises for children can be fun."